Procurement Performance & Development

 Image: Linear vs. Agile approach to sourcing

-2. Agile sourcing team
+2. Create an agile sourcing team

 The agile approach uses various strengths within the organization to become more efficient and identify opportunities.